 Stage Managing the Arts

-Balancing Act and Theatre Direct are located on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples; now home to many diverse First Nations, Inuit, and Métis peoples.
+Balancing Act and Theatre Direct are located on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat and other nations recorded and unrecorded who we recognize as the traditional caretakers of this land.
+We acknowledge that Toronto/Tkaronto today is home to many diverse First Nations, Inuit and Métis people including many residential school survivors and families that have been impacted by the policies of the residential school system.

 The Balancing Act Steering Committee Members also wish to acknowledge these Lands and Territories from which they join us.